BetterCloud/vault-java-driver/README.md

 names have all been changed, to prevent any conflicts should you happen to be using a different version of that library elsewhere in your project dependencies.

+### Why did you fork BetterCloud/vault-java-driver

+BetterCloud's [vault-java-driver](https://github.com/BetterCloud/vault-java-driver) is one of the most commonly used Java clients for Hashicorp, but has had no activity or releases since December 2019.

+The lack of [X-Vault-Request header support](https://github.com/BetterCloud/vault-java-driver/pull/229) prevents it from being used with Vault Agent instances configured with the [`require_request_header` anti-SSRF setting enabled](https://www.vaultproject.io/api#the-x-vault-request-header).